Twi/blog2/data/posts/product-vs-project.md

 never will be relevant to the Twitter product.

-Fun fact: this is the same basic friction as the "protocols vs platforms" stick that people were on about a while ago.
+Fun fact: this is the same basic friction as the "protocols vs platforms" schtick that people were on about a while ago.
 Protocols require work to adapt them to existing molds.
 Platforms and products that let you build things on top of them.
 Compare IRC and Discord.
 IRC is a protocol that's been around about as long as I've been alive,